 Students are required to take any four courses from the list of core requirements or any three courses from the list of core requirements and one approved elective.

 A list of approved electives is also available on the ENLP website.
-Students may petition the Engineering Leadership Program Director to consider other electives not listed below.
+Students may petition the Engineering Leadership Program Director to consider other electives, including transfer credits from other universities, not listed below.

 Core Requirements